-GAD affects about 6.8 million American adults, including twice as many women as men.
-The disorder develops gradually and can begin at any point in the life cycle but usually develops between childhood and middle age.
+GAD affects about 6.8 million American adults; women are twice as likely as men to be afflicted.
+The disorder can begin at any point in the life cycle but usually develops between childhood and middle age.
 The prevalence of the diagnosis peaks in middle age and decreases across the later years of life.

-Generalized anxiety disorder (GAD) is characterized by six months or more of chronic, exaggerated worry and tension that is unfounded or much more severe than the normal anxiety most people experience.
-People with this disorder usually:
+GAD is characterized by the DSM-5 as six months or more of chronic, exaggerated worry and tension that is unfounded or much more severe than the normal anxiety most people experience.
+People with this disorder usually experience symptoms including:

-- Can't control their excessive worrying
+- Inability to control excessive worrying

-- Have difficulty falling or staying asleep
+- Difficulty falling or staying asleep

-Common body symptoms are:
+Common physical symptoms include:

 - Muscle tension and aches